SAP-archive/teched2020-DEV264/README.md

 **Exercise 3**: [Insight to Action - User Action](https://github.com/SAP-samples/teched2020-DEV264/blob/main/exercises/Exercise3/DEV264%20-%20Restart%20Workflow%20%20-%20Insight%20to%20Action.pdf)

-Description: In this exercise you will model a workflow to configure a user action to in SAP Cloud Platform Process Visibility
+Description: In this exercise you will model a workflow to configure a user action to in SAP Business Technology Platform Process Visibility

 Duration - 15 minutes

 **Exercise 4**: [Insight to Action - System Action](https://github.com/SAP-samples/teched2020-DEV264/blob/main/exercises/Exercise4/DEV264%20-%20Notify%20Process%20Administrators%20-%20Insight%20to%20Action.pdf)

-Description: In this exercise you will model a workflow to configure a system action in SAP Cloud Platform Process Visibility
+Description: In this exercise you will model a workflow to configure a system action in SAP Business Technology Platform Process Visibility

 Duration - 15 minutes